-A search of the Highland Council Planning Portal (Map Search) identified no planning applications within 300m of the scheme.
+A search of the Highland Council Planning Portal (Highland Council Planning Portal) identified no planning applications within 300m of the scheme.

-A search of the Scottish Roads Works Commissioner's website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned, on the A86 trunk road in proximity at the same time as this scheme.
-Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
+A search of the Scottish Roads Works Commissioner website (Scottish Road Works Online) has identified that no other roadworks are currently ongoing, or noted as being planned, on the A86 trunk road in proximity at the same time as this scheme.